 A) Background Check of Promoters & Independent Directors:

 ACML is promoted by Mr. P.V.
 Chandran, who is an entrepreneur.
 He plays an active role in the management of ACML.
 The board consists of seven directors.
-Three directors are of promoter’s group, three are independent directors and one nominee director of the lender (IDBI Bank).
-The composition of board and presence of nominee director indicates presence of sufficient oversight.
+Three directors are of the promoter’s group, three are independent directors and one nominee director of the lender (IDBI Bank).
+The composition of the board and the presence of nominee director indicates the presence of sufficient oversight.

 Web search about Mr. Chandran and other directors did not reveal any negative information.

 B) Management Succession Plans and the Salary being paid to Potential Successors:

 Mr. P.V.
 Chandran has introduced his two daughters into the board of directors.
 Mrs. Bhavya Chandran was inducted in FY2008 and Mrs. Vidya Jyothish was inducted in FY2012 in the board as directors.
 Mr. Chandran is currently about 65 years of age and it is assumed that he would be able to train his daughters in the business before he takes retirement from active management of the company.